IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-features/safety-lock.md

 Safety lock can be configured per
 [_IVI instance_](/tomtom-digital-cockpit/documentation/tutorials-and-examples/deployment/configure-the-runtime-deployment-of-the-ivi-system),
 allowing safety lock to be enabled on the driver display without impacting passenger displays.
-This allows frontend plugins to remain agnostic as to whether the display is for a driver or passenger and simply use the service information as provided.
+This allows frontend plugins to remain agnostic as to whether the display is for a driver or passenger, and simply use the service information as provided.

 _Note:_ Configuring services per IVI instance is still under development and will be delivered in